 In the classroom, Jeff has experienced national success in teaching Advanced Placement Art History and Studio Art.
 In 2016, his AP Art History program was ranked 1st in Texas and 5th in the nation based on the total number of students who took and passed the AP exam.
 Then in 2017, the program rose to 4th in nation.
 Similarly, from 2016-2019, 100% of AP 2D Design students earned a passing score with the average score of 4.4 out of 5.
 Nisbet was named the November 2019 National Teacher of the Month by the National Math and Science Initiative.

 Nisbet feels strongly about preparing ALL students to be successful at the collegiate level and to live a life that is meaningful.
 Joy is such a wonderful feeling when expectations meet achievement.
 He believes that ALL students should experience joy in the classroom.
 Education should be rigorous yet fun, demanding yet rewarding.
 Building positive relationships ensures an open, honest, and joyful educational experience.

-Jeff is happily married to his wife, Kayla and they have two beautiful children, Henry and Lucy.
+Jeff is happily married to his wife, Kayla and they have three beautiful children, Henry, Lucy, and Jackson.
 Kayla and Jeff first met in the undergraduate painting studio at the University of Hawaii at Manoa.
 The family loves to travel, eat delicious plant-based foods, listen to records, go for long walks in crisp weather, and spend time at the public library.
 Nisbet enjoys playing hockey with his family on the lake in Northern Ontario and peeling a clementine in a single peel.